Kong/insomnia-docs/docs/inso-cli/cli-command-reference/inso-export-spec.md

 ----- | ------ | -------
 `--output <path>` | -o | Save the specification to a file in the working directory.
 `--workingDir <path>` || Specifying the current working directory.
 `--src <path>` || Specify the V4 export file or the Insomnia app data directory.
-This option can specify a git data directory.
-Usage of this option will override inso-cli default behavior to look for a .insomnia folder in the working directory.
+You can use this option to set a Git data directory.
+If not specified, `inso-cli` looks for an `.insomnia` folder in the working directory by default.

 ## Examples